SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-bas.md

 ![Open a terminal](img/setup0060.png)

-Make sure you are in `/home/user/projects/hana-ml-py-codejam` directory, eg. using `pwd` command.
+Make sure you are in the `/home/user/projects/hana-ml-py-codejam` directory, e.g., using the `pwd` command.

 Use `venv` to create a virtual environment for your project in the new directory `~/projects/hana-ml-py-codejam/env` by using the following command: